NCPlayz/College-Work/2-Processing/NOTES.md

 int blue = 0;

 void draw() {
-    // If the value of "red" is more than 255,
+    // NOTE: The condition must be wrapped in parentheses.
-    // The condition must be wrapped in parentheses. if (red > 255) {
+    // If the value of "red" is more than 255, if (red > 255) {
         // Re-assign "red" to 0
         red = 0;